Egbert-Azure/egbert-azure.Github.io/_posts/2023-12-22-The-Playchess-Chessclub.md

 ---
 layout: post
 title: The Playchess Chess Club Chronicles
-tags: [improvement, opening-repertoire, playchess, ChessBase]
+tags: [improvement, opening-repertoire, playchess, Chessbase]
 description: A journey through Playchess platform, from personal development to creating a virtual haven for chess enthusiasts and playing with your ChessNut e-board.
 date: 2023-12-22
 image:  '/images/gruppentraining-wir2.jpg'